Let’s Go There: Wine vs. White Claw (2023)

 When it comes to flavor, soul, and yep, even White Claw's calories — wine’s still got it, baby.

-During the summer of 2019 as we were building Maker the market for hard seltzers absolutely exploded.
+When we founded Maker in the summer of 2020 the market for hard seltzers absolutely exploded.
 This Summer of Seltzer proved to have staying power; Nielsen dubbed spiked seltzer the most resilient alcohol segment in the U.S. in 2020.
-Its growth only increased during the pandemic; spiked seltzers reached $4 billion in sales in 2020, compared to $1.5 billion in 2019.
+Its growth only increased through and post-pandemic; spiked seltzers sales are estimated to be $17 billion in 2023, compared to $1.5 billion in 2019.
 Hard seltzer buyers have decreased their share of spending on beer (5.6 points) and wine (4 points), and our own survey data also shows that hard seltzer is directly taking share from the wine world.

 And I’ll admit, as a budding young 20-wait-make-that-30-something, I was seduced by the siren song of the seltzer as well.
 Just 100 calories, light, and refreshing, it promises a guilt-free social buzz.